-The Board Secretary is your first port of call at the College if you require information or resources.
-The Secretary's office is located at 1 Inverness Campus, Room 216: direct telephone 01463 273511, email lisa.ross.ic@uhi.ac.uk.
-The Board Secretary is employed part-time to provide governance guidance and administrative support to the Board of Management.
+The Governance Officer is your first port of call at the College if you require information or resources.
+The Governance Officer is located at 1 Inverness Campus, Room 216: email lisa.ross.ic@uhi.ac.uk.
+The Governance Officer is employed part-time to provide governance guidance and administrative support to the Board of Management.

-It is very important that you keep the Board Secretary notified about any changes to your contact details.
+It is very important that you keep the Governance Officer notified about any changes to your contact details.